 Which FTA channels do you watch regularly?*

 SBS VICELAND 29%

 Down: TEN, Seven, ELEVEN, News 24, ABC2, 7TWO, Southern Cross.

 NB: VICELAND numbers remain stable against SBS2 (2016).

 No PVR 24%

 Do you subscribe to a Virtual Private Network (VPN)?

-Do you buy TV episodes online such as through Apple TV or iTunes?
+Do you buy TV or Movies online such as through Apple TV or iTunes?